 However, given that its only direct muscle relaxer is peppermint oil, it’s not likely to be very effective at muscular tension or pain in the rest of the body, and may not even help in the case of back and neck pain not directly linked to inflammation or degeneration in the discs and vertebrae joints.

-LifeSeasons Pain Bloc-R uses a mixture of a massive dose of vitamin B12 alongside caffeine, theanine, and a couple of herbal and biologically active compounds in an attempt to block pain and ease muscular tension.
+LifeSeasons – Relieve-R uses a mixture of B vitamins, caffeine, theanine, and willow bark extract in an attempt to block pain and ease muscular tension.

-While it can be good for supplements to take unconventional approaches, it doesn’t look like Pain Bloc-R works for everyone.
+However, the individual response of users is more variable with this supplement, and the caffeine content means it’s not a good supplement to take in the evening.
+While it can be good for supplements to take unconventional approaches, it doesn’t look like this one works for everyone.

 Who should buy a muscle relaxer?